Trustworthy Tools

 Despite the value of higher order logic, it has been recognized that there are some useful concepts beyond the power of higher order logic to state.
 An example is the practical device of monads.
 Monads are particularly useful in modeling, for example, realistic computations involving state or exceptions, as a shallow embedding in a logic which itself is strictly functional, without state or exceptions.
 The paper presents examples of using the HOL-Omega system to model monads and prove theorems about their general properties, as well as concepts from category theory such as functors and natural transformations.

-The current implementation of the HOL-Omega system differs from that described in the paper in one important respect.
+The current implementation of the HOL-Omega system differs from that described in the 2009 paper in one major respect.
 Previously, ranks were attributes of types, as also were kinds.
 In the current version, ranks are attributes of kinds, and a type's rank is the rank of its kind.
 The grammar of kinds and types is now as follows:

 Kinds: k ::= ty : r | κ : r | k1k2